glfw/glfw/README.md

  - Disabled tests and examples by default when built as a CMake subdirectory
  - Bugfix: The CMake config-file package used an absolute path and was not relocatable (#1470)
+ - Bugfix: Video modes with a duplicate screen area were discarded (#1555,#1556)
  - [Win32] Bugfix: `GLFW_INCLUDE_VULKAN` plus `VK_USE_PLATFORM_WIN32_KHR` caused
    symbol redefinition (#1524)
  - [Win32] Bugfix: The cursor position event was emitted before its cursor enter